japrogbogdan/wifi-connect/sdk/README.md

 # Android Wifi Connect SDK

-## Steps to build sdk as standalone aar file:
+## Steps to build sdk as standalone aar file without encryption and with source code included:

 Step 1: Use commandline and run: